cnescatlab/i-CodeCNES/Home.md

 # Quick install
 ## i-Code CNES Eclipse plugin
-Download the eclipse plugin archive of the last release [link](https://github.com/lequal/i-CodeCNES/releases).
+Download the eclipse plugin archive of the [last release](https://github.com/lequal/i-CodeCNES/releases).

 Then, launch Eclipse and select the **Help > Install new Software**.
 On the wizard, select **Add** and **Archive..** and select i-Code CNES archive.